sav-che/TL-2/Authors/Schmid, Ernst Ehrhard Friedrich Wilhelm {std. E.E. Schmid}.md

-> [!cite] BHL link: this entry starts at [page 235](https://www.biodiversitylibrary.org/item/104077#page/249/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 235](https://www.biodiversitylibrary.org/page/33333374) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Schmid, Ernst Ehrhard Friedrich Wilhelm (1815-1885), German (Thüringian), meteorologist, mineralogist and naturalist, Dr. phil.
-Jena 1839; from 1840-1843 lecturer ("Privatdocent") at the University of Jena; from 1843 extraordinary professor of natural history; from 1854 titular professor, from 1856 regular professor id.; also, from 1856 director of the Mineralogical Museum, Jena. (*E.E.
-Schmid*).
+Jena 1839; from 1840-1843 lecturer ("Privatdocent") at the University of Jena; from 1843 extraordinary professor of natural history; from 1854 titular professor, from 1856 regular professor id.; also, from 1856 director of the Mineralogical Museum, Jena.
+**Abbreviated name**: *E.E.
+Schmid*

 #### Herbarium and types